JCR-CTF/ucc_project_docs/ucc_docs/docs/SIMULATION/Challenges/Hints/Hints.md

 # Hints

-Ucc Cyber Range allows admins to create hints which can be unlocked by users.
+UCCD allows admins to create hints which can be unlocked by users.

 Hints can either be free or have an associated cost with them.
 Users that unlock paid hints receive a drop in their score equal to the cost of the hint.
 For example, if a challenge has a hint that costs 50 points, a user must have at least a score of 50 to unlock the hint.
 More concretely, if a user has 300 points, then unlocks a hint that costs 50 points, the user will then have a score of 250.